 - Use soft medjool dates and don’t forget to remove the pits.
 If you only have access to dates that are dry and hard, simply soak them in warm water for 10 minutes.
 Afterwards, drain the water and pat the dates dry with a paper towel.
 Then, proceed with the recipe.

 - I love using these dairy-free mini chocolate chips.
 You can use regular chocolate chips, too.

 - As the recipe states, be sure to freeze these no bake turtle brownies for one hour before slicing and serving.
 This gives the brownies enough time to set.

 - Store leftovers in a container in the refrigerator or freezer.
 Storing the brownies in the refrigerator will create a softer texture, while the freezer will create a chewier texture.
 Both are great!

-If you love this turtle brownie recipe, you may also enjoy these chocolate desserts:
+If you love these vegan turtle brownies, you may also enjoy these no bake desserts:

 - Chocolate Peanut Butter Bliss Balls

 - Chocolate Cookie Dough Cups

 - Jumbo Chocolate Peanut Butter Cups